peterhinch/micropython-vs1053/README.md

 ### [Asynchronous driver docs](./ASYNC.md)

 The synchronous driver has been tested on ESP8266 and ESP32.
+On Pyboards CD quality audio may be achieved using FLAC files.

 ### [Synchronous driver docs](./SYNCHRONOUS.md)